nest/nest-simulator/doc/htmldoc/nest_behavior/built-in_timers.rst

 Detailed timers
 ---------------

+Detailed built-in timers can be activated (and again deactivated) prior to compilation through the CMake flag:

+``-Dwith-detailed-timers=ON``.

-Detailed built-in timers can be activated (and again deactivated) prior to compilation through the CMake flag ``-Dwith-detailed-timers=ON``.
-They provide further insights into the time NEST spends in different phases of the simulation cycle so can be useful for :ref:`benchmarking performance <benchmark>`, but they can impact the runtime.
+They provide further insights into the time NEST spends in different phases of the simulation cycle so they can be useful for :ref:`benchmarking performance <benchmark>`, but they can impact the runtime.
 Therefore, detailed timers are by default inactive.

 .. grid::